-Preparation: Copywriters prepare for a brief or a marketing campaign by reviewing published market research and conducting their own if needed; researching about their topic; studying your brand and targeted audience; and then brainstorming ideas on how to create their copy.
+Preparation: Copywriters prepare for a brief or a marketing campaign by reviewing published market research and conducting their own if needed; researching their topic; studying your brand and targeted audience, and then brainstorming ideas on how to create their copy.

 Incubation: This is when a copywriter processes and organises all the information they gathered during the preparation stage.
 It’s the starting point to constructing the main ideas of the final content.

-Insight: After important ideas and information come together concisely, a copywriter outlines their content objectives, themes, main ideas, and requirements to fulfill the content brief or marketing campaign.
+Insight: After important ideas and information come together concisely, a copywriter outlines their content objectives, themes, main ideas, and requirements to fulfil the content brief or marketing campaign.

 Evaluation: A copywriter will review their ideas and consult with the team if their proposed outline/solution is the best way of tackling the content brief.
 The insight is further tweaked and revised at this point so that the actual creation is sharper and more focused.

 Elaboration: This is the implementation of the final idea, wherein all that hard work and creativity produces a killer copy.

 This isn’t always linear, and some writers may have a different creative process altogether.
 But having one is a mark of a great copywriter who is organised, efficient, and creative.